kyeongnam-kim/web-test1/content/event/oral-presentation-in-ksae-optimizing-ethyl-formate-fumigation-for-greenhouse-pest-control-assessing-efficacy-residue-evaluation-and-phytotoxicity-in-three-major-cucurbit-crops/index.md

   Greenhouse Pest Control
-abstract: This study aims to evaluate the optimized ethyl formate (EF) fumigation method for controlling two major insect pests, *Myzus persicae* and Trips palmi, in greenhouse-grown cucurbit crops including watermelon, zucchini, and melon.
+abstract: This study aims to evaluate the optimized ethyl formate (EF) fumigation method for controlling two major insect pests, *Myzus persicae* and *Trips palmi*, in greenhouse-grown cucurbit crops including watermelon, zucchini, and melon.
 We investigated (1) EF residue levels and their potential environmental impact using headspace-gas chromatography-mass spectrometry (HS-GC-MS), (2) phytotoxicity in three crops at different developmental stages